-172. Mass market customers are generally not able to choose the quality of service they receive.
+- 174. Mass market customers are generally not able to choose the quality of service they receive.
 For example, Powerco cannot offer one person a higher quality and higher price than their neighbour.
 Powerco has an extensive consultation programme to help it understand the general preferences of consumers and this is reflected in our asset management planning process.
 Details of this consultation programme are available in Powerco's 2009-2011 Consultation Report, available on Powerco's website.
-This report describes Powerco's approach to consultation in more detail and summarises key messages from consumers.
+This report describes Powerco's approach to consultation in more detail and summarises key messages from consumers. - 175.
+Feedback suggests Powerco's networks provide an appropriate level of quality.
+For example, in the last 24 months Powerco surveyed 2,189 customers on its networks.

-&lt;sup>21 Research on how elasticity of electricity consumers based on size is very limited.
+21 Research on how elasticity of electricity consumers based on size is very limited.
 However, in Powerco's experience large electricity consumers demonstrate a stronger interest in price signals to shift load.
 See Powerco's Consumer Report 2009-2011 for a summary of the feedback from consumers.

-173. Feedback suggests Powerco's networks provide an appropriate level of quality.
-For example, in the last 24 months Powerco surveyed 2,189 customers on its networks.
 Only 2.74% said the current quality of their electricity supply did not meet their expectations.
-The results are shown in Figure 9 below.
+The results are shown in Figure 10 below.

-Figure 9: Responses to Powerco's customer satisfaction survey
+Figure 10: Responses to Powerco's customer satisfaction survey

-STAKEHOLDER MAIN INTEREST HOW STAKEHOLDERS' INTERESTS ARE IDENTIFIED Electricity consumers Service quality and reliability Price Safety Information Environmental Consultation and retailer feedback Dedicated client managers for large consumers Appropriate price paths and quality standards Incident reports, complaints and complements Measurement and benchmarking of Powerco performance Retailers Efficient business-to-business processes Service to final consumers Price Dedicated relationship client managersContracting agreementsDirect engagement Embedded Generators Technical performance and rules Reliability Connection agreement Direct engagement and negotiationContractual connection agreements Transpower (as grid and system operator) Technical performance and rules compliance GXP loading and planning Direct engagement Administration of Electricity Governance Rules Commerce Commission Pricing levelsQuality standardsEffective governance Meetings with Commissioners and staff Quality responses to consultation papers, decision papers and regulatory determinations State bodies and regulators Safety via the Ministry of Economic Development Market operation and access via the Electricity Authority Environmental performance via the Ministry for the Environment Published acts, rules and determinations Formal reporting On-going consultation Powerco's shareholders Efficient and effective business management and planning Financial performance Governance Risk management Corporate governance and arrangements Formal reporting KPIs Employees and Contractors Safe, productive working environment Training and development Continuous improvement, adoption of new technology and practices Regular dialogue, internal communications and employee surveys Contractor negotiations and dialogue Unions and employee arrangements Public, iwi, landowners Public safety Land access and respect for traditional lands Environmental Consultation and feedback Access and easement negotiations and agreements Acts, regulation and other requirements
+STAKEHOLDER MAIN INTEREST HOW STAKEHOLDERS' INTERESTS ARE IDENTIFIED Electricity consumers Service quality and reliability Price Safety Information Environmental Consultation and retailer feedback Dedicated client managers for large consumers Appropriate price paths and quality standards Incident reports, complaints and complements Measurement and benchmarking of Powerco performance Retailers Efficient business-to-business processes Service to final consumers Price Dedicated relationship client managers Contracting agreements Direct engagement Embedded Generators Technical performance and rules Reliability Connection agreement Direct engagement and negotiationContractual connection agreements Transpower (as grid and system operator) Technical performance and rules compliance GXP loading and planning Direct engagement Administration of Electricity Governance Rules Commerce Commission Pricing levelsQuality standardsEffective governance Meetings with Commissioners and staff Quality responses to consultation papers, decision papers and regulatory determinations State bodies and regulators Safety via the Ministry of Economic Development Market operation and access via the Electricity Authority Environmental performance via the Ministry for the Environment Published acts, rules and determinations Formal reporting On-going consultation Powerco's shareholders Efficient and effective business management and planning Financial performance Governance Risk management Corporate governance and arrangements Formal reporting KPIs Employees and Contractors Safe, productive working environment Training and development Continuous improvement, adoption of new technology and practices Regular dialogue, internal communications and employee surveys Contractor negotiations and dialogue Unions and employee arrangements Public, iwi, landowners Public safety Land access and respect for traditional lands Environmental Consultation and feedback Access and easement negotiations and agreements Acts, regulation and other requirements